SkymouseStudios/skymse-jekyll/_posts/2018-07-10-10-best-apps-for-business-owners.md

 ### Asana allows you to...

-* create different organizations/workspaces and quickly move between them.
+* Create different organizations/workspaces and quickly move between them.
-* ascertain your project status through **Board View**.
+* See your project status through **Board View**.
-* _???_ list view
-* assign tasks to other users.
+* Assign tasks to other members of your team.
-* view a timeline progression of the whole project, as well as task dependencies.
+* View a timeline progression of the whole project, as well as task dependencies.

 ### How to use Asana in the workplace: